alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 The notation is biased to expedite explanation with respect to Elastiknn.
 There are additional resources which provide a more thorough, generalized presentation.[^lsh-resources]

-### Hash Functions
+### Hash Functions that Preserve Locality

-The idea of Locality Sensitive Hashing is that we can approximate exact pairwise similarity of vectors by converting each vector into integer hash values, with the key property that the probability of a two vectors having the same hash value correlates to their exact similarity.
+The idea of Locality Sensitive Hashing is that we can approximate exact pairwise similarity of vectors by converting each vector into integer hash values, with the key property that the probability of two vectors having the same hash value correlates to their exact similarity.

 In other words, we define a hash function which preserves the locality of vectors.